bigfix/developer.bigfix.com/site/pages/action-script/guide/dynamic_download.md

 ---

-No matter which technique is used, once the files have been downloaded, they can be examined with various Inspectors.
+No matter which technique is used, after the files have been downloaded, they can be examined with various Inspectors.
 Before the action runs, these files are collected in a prefetch folder.
-While the action is running, they reside in the __Download folder.
+While the action is running, they are located in the __Download folder.

 These Inspectors can be used to locate the files before or while the action runs:
 * **download folder:** During the prefetch parsing, this Inspector returns a folder